UKCloud/documentation/articles/vmware/vmw-how-access-vcloud-api.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Access vCloud Director through the vCloud API
+toc_title: Access vCloud Director/VMware Cloud Director through the vCloud API
 toc_fullpath: How To/vmw-how-access-vcloud-api.md
 toc_mdlink: vmw-how-access-vcloud-api.md
 ---

-# How to access vCloud Director through the vCloud API
+# How to access vCloud Director/VMware Cloud Director through the vCloud API

 ## Overview

-To perform some tasks within your UKCloud for VMware environment, you may need to access vCloud Director through the vCloud API.
+To perform some tasks within your UKCloud for VMware environment, you may need to access vCloud Director/VMware Cloud Director through the vCloud API.
 This guide shows you how to access the vCloud API.

 ## Before you begin